goldbergyoni/javascript-testing-best-practices/readme-fr.md

 <br/><br/>

-## ⚪ ️ 5.8 Other, non-Node related, CI tips
+## ⚪ ️ 5.8 Autre conseils CI, sans rapports avec Node

 :white_check_mark: **Do:** This post is focused on testing advice that is related to, or at least can be exemplified with Node JS.
 This bullet, however, groups few non-Node related tips that are well-known